Icelandic 3 for English Speakers

 Fernán González Domingo, profesor de islandés

 I have years of experience as a teacher, both on my own and as an employee, and have worked as a freelancer since 2012.
 I am always studying a language (or something else, to remind me what being a learner is) and learning about Second Language Acquisition to improve my training as a teacher.
-I no longer translate or interpret; all my work (full-time) is in the language education sector, most of it teaching Icelandic—more information.
+I no longer translate or interpret; all my work (full-time) is in the language education sector—more information.

 Why should you take this Icelandic course with me?